digitalrebar/doc/development/api/node.rst

 Node APIs are used to manage nodes (servers) within the Rebar system

-When Nodes are created, updated or deleted, roles and jigs are notified so they can tale appropriate actions.
+When Nodes are created, updated or deleted, roles and jigs are notified so they can tail appropriate actions.

 API Actions
 -----------